 June’s budget was higher than average, but it was also my birthday, and I decided to treat myself where we have been on lockdown so long, and things finally opened up.

 I also got some money for my birthday but spent outside what I had planned and what I had been given.

-The gifts I bought started with a Fitbit and some clothes, then treating myself to some of my favourite places to eat over the long weekend.
+The gifts I bought started with a Fitbit and some clothes, and then I treated myself to some of my favorite places to eat over the long weekend.